cr00z/10_coursera/README.md

 and save it into xlsx file.

-You may stop a little, use *--start* and *--limit* options for continue (Please note: xml feed may change).
+You may stop a little, use *--start* and *--limit* options for continue (please note: xml feed may change).

 # How to Install